 “We assure that the electricity supply will be ensured at all times and for all users,” he pledged, but did not provide details.

 Already on Friday, the environment ministers from all 16 German regional states had called for the temporary order on the seven plants to be made permanent.

 Roettgen said on Monday that none of the eight reactors offline would be reactivated.
-Six further reactors would be shut down by the end of 2021 and the three most modern would cease operation by the end of 2022.

 Monday’s decision is effectively a return to the timetable set by the previous Social Democrat-Green coalition government a decade ago.